A video library is a haven for all the amazing videos you have created or will create for your business.

 It offers a truly white labelled hosting service, with a customizable video player.
-You can do everything from using your brand colours to adding your logo.
+You can do everything from using your brand colors to adding your logo.

 Viewers get an ad-free environment with high-resolution videos and buffer-free, adaptive streaming.
 And guess what, you can style your channels the way you like it.

-Create a video hub with StoryXpress with your customized brand colour scheme, and logo.
+Create a video hub with StoryXpress with your customized brand color scheme, and logo.

 You can download the videos, and share them effortlessly.
 For every video, StoryXpress will offer you an insightful look into viewer analytics, user impressions.

-Powerful metrics, video heatmaps will enable you to understand viewer engagement and create better videos.
+Powerful video analytics will enable you to understand viewer engagement and create better videos.